 You can sometimes save money by tackling a renovation project—or part of it, like painting or spackling—yourself.
 With thousands of how-to videos online, it’s easier than ever to become a do-it-yourself (DIY) expert.
 But know your limits.
 A project that has to be done twice is the most expensive project of all.

 Don’t take on a project beyond your abilities.
-To save money, it might seem a good idea to tackle costly tasks.
+To save money, it might seem like a good idea to tackle costly tasks yourself.
 But some jobs, like rewiring an outlet or retiling a bathroom, are best left to the pros.
 Taking on a project for which you’re not qualified could be dangerous as well as ultimately more expensive (when you have to hire a contractor or handyman to fix the result).

 Do your homework before hiring a professional.
 Recommendations from friends and relatives may be useful, but don’t stop there when you’re hiring an electrician, plumber or contractor.
 Nationally known websites offer local customer reviews that can be valuable resources.
 And before you hire anyone, always get a face-to-face consultation and cost estimate.